Photo: Deb Lindsey for The Washington Post

 1/2 cup well-shaken low-fat buttermilk

-1/4 cup canola or other neutral-tasting oil
+1/4 cup neutral-tasting oil such as grapeseed or canola

 For the berries and topping: Wash the berries and hull any strawberries.
 Halve or quarter any large berries, then place the berries in a large bowl.
 Drizzle with the honey, then toss to combine.
 Cover and place in the refrigerator until ready to serve, for at least 1 hour and up to 1 day.